 Having just bought an iPad, I was eager to investigate your question.
 Given the combination of rich historical archives and resources on the Web and the growing use of the iPad and other tablet devices, I can imagine a new kind of textbook, one that facilitates teachers guiding students in historical investigations and problem-solving.

+Students could encounter and annotate primary and secondary sources, watch video, use graphic organizers to organize evidence and information, and listen to stirring speeches and dynamic lectures.
+They could look at Thomas Jefferson’s desk and compare, on a single screen, a draft of the Declaration of Independence (both a picture and transcribed version) with the final document.
+When they needed additional background information, they could click buttons to access narratives, timelines, maps, and vocabulary.
+A textbook that uses contemporary technological capabilities could include tools for collaborative work where students virtually discuss sources or plan multimedia presentations.
+In other words, I sought out textbooks that harnessed the potential of the web to facilitate historical inquiry and argument in K–12 classrooms.
+But after some exploring and trial runs, I would have to say that this possibility, where digital textbooks also mean better textbooks, is still unrealized.
 Digital textbooks do currently provide things that typical print ones do not.
 For example, students can write in their books, annotating text and taking notes.
 Publishers tell us that they will be able to update content more quickly, keeping better pace with recent scholarship.
 Educators see potential in the digital for making textbooks more accessible for special needs students and in ideas like e-learning portfolios.
 Teachers are using apps to harness the power of the iPad, or doing what one pair of teachers calls "D.I.Y digital textbooking."
 Below are some of the currently available textbooks and educator-created resources.

+See Joe Jolen’s blog on teachers and students creating e-books.
+Read Glenn Wiebe’s guide on getting started with iPads and using them effectively in the classroom.
 See here for edtechteacher’s extensive list of ways to use iPads in the classroom, complete with video tutorials and helpful apps.